joelouthan/theologic.us/content/posts/study-romans/sermon-romans5-6-11.md

 Let us start off here.
 Who is God?

 Is God like us?
 No. He is far from us.
 For his good and worthy and holy and righteous and perfect.
-If you ever wanted a clearer picture, I encourage you all to read John Stott's Cross of Christ.
+If you ever wanted a clearer picture of who God is and how far we are from him, I encourage you all to read John Stott's Cross of Christ.
 Starting on page 107, Stott lists out 5 ways, because just the reason of sin, how we are not God:

 - He is high above our sin and idolatry
 - He is far from our wickedness and depravity